 Relatively new to tourism, Albania is a small country that makes up the Balkans peninsula.
 It boasts spectacular natural beauty from snow-capped mountains to perfect Mediterranean-like beaches.
 It’s capital, Tirana, is home to a huge amount of cultural highlights including Skanderbeg Square, named after the Albanian hero who led the rebellion against the Ottoman empire.
 While Albania has had a fascinating and often tubulent history, the country has transformed into vibrant place to explore.

-The monetary unit in Albania is the lekë (ALL).
+Albania’s monetary unit is the lek (plural = leke).
 All major currencies can be exchanged at banks and bureaux de change.
-Currency markets operate on the street in front of the main post office or bank in most towns, a perfectly legal way to exchange your money and avoid bank commission.
-You will not be able to exchange lekë outside of Albania so make sure you exchange before you leave.
+Currency markets operate on the street in most towns, usually in front of the main post offices or banks, a perfectly legal way to exchange money and avoid bank commissions.
+You cannot exchange lek outside of Albania, so make sure you exchange before you leave.

 While most rural towns still deal exclusively in cash, supermarkets in cities, the better bookstores and the better boutique stores will generally accept credit or debit cards.
-The most widely accepted credit cards are VISA, Mastercard, and Diner’s Club.
+VISA, Mastercard, and Diner’s Club are the most widely accepted credit cards.
 Most banks will give cash advances on credit cards with a passport.
 There are ATMs in most towns which you can use to withdraw cash from most international Visa and Mastercard credit or debit cards.
 Traveller’s cheques can be changed in banks in most larger towns.
-To avoid additional exchange rate charges, travellers are advised to take traveller’s cheques in US dollars or Euros.
-The main banks in Albania who serve tourists are Raiffeisen Bank, American Bank of Albania, Pro Credit Bank and Tirana Bank.
+Travellers can take traveller’s cheques in US dollars or Euros to avoid additional exchange rate charges.
+The central banks in Albania that serve tourists are Raiffeisen Bank, American Bank of Albania, Pro Credit Bank and Tirana Bank.

 Another Albanian gem is the small town of Berat, situated in the middle of Albania.
-Nestled on the mountainside this town has been listed as a UNESCO Heritage site since 2008.
-White picturesque Ottoman houses line the hillside, giving it the nickname “the town of a thousand windows.”
-One of its major highlights is the ruins of the original castle built here.
+Nestled on the mountainside, this town has been listed as a UNESCO Heritage site since 2008.
+White picturesque houses typical of the Ottoman period line the hillside, giving it the nickname “the town of a thousand windows.”
+One of its major highlights is the ruins of the castle, or Kala, which dates in part from the 4th Century

 Electricity supply in Albania is 230 volts and the most common plug socket is for two round-prong plugs such as that used in Europe.If in doubt, take a universal adaptor to cover your bases especially if you are travelling on a multi-country tour.